garylamountain/wg_challenge/README.md

 ## Setup & Run

 After cloning the project, you should be able to simply run ```npm start``` and the app will run on http://localhost:3000/.
+Alternatively, you can access a working demo of this app here: https://secure-reaches-76510.herokuapp.com/.

 ## Navigation